tmolteno/d1_build/README.md

 # Build an Image for the Sipeed Lichee RV

-We Docker to automate the building of a Debian image for the Sipeed Lichee RV Risc-V single board computer.
+Automatic building of a Debian image for the Sipeed Lichee RV Risc-V single board computer.
+This project uses Docker for the heavy lifting.
 This means that bootable disk images can be created on any kind of OS (windows, mac or Linux).

 Author: Tim Molteno (tim@molteno.net)